kgipan/Real-Time-Bus-Tracker/README.md

 ## Setup
 To run this exercise, clone the repository and simply open the file ```index.html``` in your preferred browser.

+## Future
+For the future, I would like to implement this same exercise using various public data of different bus or train routes around the US.

 ## License
 MIT License